spatie/laravel-database-mail-templates/README.md

 ## Usage

+### Default or custom `MailTemplate`?

-By default the package comes with a `MailTemplate` model that allows you to store the HTML template for a mailable in the database.
+By default this package comes with a `MailTemplate` model that allows you to store the HTML template for a mailable in the database.
 If you don't need to multiple templates for a single mailable, the [default `MailTemplate` model](#default-mailtemplate-model) is way to go.
 However, if you want to use different mail templates for the same mailable or associate mail templates with models in your application, you'll want a [custom `MailTemplate` model](#custom-mailtemplate-model).